Hi, I’m Naomi —

 And restoring your sense of purpose and connection to your work and community.

-Assisting Individuals in Crisis and Group Crisis Intervention (CISM), June 2025
+Assisting Individuals in Crisis & Group Crisis Intervention (CISM), June 2025

 ERAC – Critical Incident Stress Management, May 2025